Schmo1/ShutdownController/README.md

 ### General
 - You can choose between Sleep Mode, Restart or ShutdownManager
-- The tool generates a trayicon and you will get some balloon tips
+- The tool generates a trayicon and you will get some balloon tips, if you want to see them
-- If you want, you can add the tool to the startup, by pressing the button in the taskbar.
+- You can add the tool to autostart by activating it in the settings
-- When its added to startup and you close the MainWindow, it still running in the taskbar, when you set the option.
+- There is also an option to allow running the application in the background

 ### Timer

 - The timer can be set precisely
-- You can press some button to stop, pause or to play the timer
+- You can press buttons to stop, pause or to play the timer
 - The time and speed which controlls the shutdown time can be adjusted.

 ### Clock

+- Set your event to an exact time

 ### Download/Upload observing

-- You can also shut down your PC by observing your Down/Upload speed.
+- You can also shut down your PC by observing your download/upload speed.
+- If the value is reaching the threshold for the selected time the selected event is goint to be triggered

 ### Disk Read/Write observing

+- The same functions as the download/upload monitoring, only with the hard disk read and write speed

 ## Screenshots